apploqic/Instacheckin/README.md

 ## How we built it

-Android Studio , Java, Firebase
+Android Studio, Java, Firebase, Andriod SDK, Adobe Premier Pro, UI-UX, Adobe XD.

 ## Challenges we ran into

-Initially the user interface design is the only obstacle.
+Absence of standard UI for android, choice of programming language, software fragmentation.

 ## Accomplishments that we're proud of

-We successfully built the next generation mobile check-in app which provides a contactless solution.
+We successfully built the next generation mobile check-in app which provides a contactless solution (specially in the post Covid situation).

 ## What we learned